SairamPenumarthy/InfiniteMatrix/README.md

 # InfiniteMatrix

 Left click to shoot enemies, move mouse to dodge obstacles and pick up health packs, and keep track of score and health with UI.
 Includes a camera shake when colliding with objects.
+For MP1 of CS415.